Register an imported heavy vehicle

 - an NT roadworthy inspection.

-Read the below on what else you may need for a specific heavy vehicle.
+Read below to find out what else you may need for a specific heavy vehicle.

-Vehicles over 4.5 tonnes GVM must be right-hand drive except for special purpose vehicles and Armed Forces vehicles.
+Vehicles over 4.5 tonnes GVM must be right-hand drive except for special purpose vehicles and temporary imported vehicles.

 Vehicles imported under this category must have an Australian Identification Plate fitted via the 'Letter of Compliance Scheme', 'RAW Scheme' or 'Low Volume Approval Scheme'.

-Special purpose vehicles are designed and built for purposes other than the transport of goods or people – eg: purpose-built cranes.
+Special purpose vehicles are designed and built for purposes other than the transport of goods or people.
+For example, purpose-built cranes.

 While the NT may accept these vehicles in a left-hand drive configuration, they may not be accepted for registration or operation in another state or territory.